A Deck Builder’s Tool Kit

 Snap without stains

-Instead of marking cuts and fastener lines with red or blue chalk, which can stain or take a long time to wash away, Ethan Biederman of South County Post & Beam in West Kingstown, R.I., uses baby powder, which washes away in the first rain.
+Instead of marking cuts and fastener lines with red or blue chalk, which can stain or take a long time to wash away, Ethan Biederman of South County Post & Beam in West Kingston, R.I., uses temporary white chalk or baby powder, which washes away in the first rain.

 Cut big timbers